aeu/legible-algorithms/README.md

 Leetcode has a funny subculture.
-If you look at the solutions, you will see very often things like "solution in 4 lines of C" or "solution in two lines of python" and so on, which reminds me of the "Obfuscated C Code" contests from back in the day.
+If you look at the solutions, you will see very often things like "solution in 4 lines of C" or "solution in two lines of python" and so on.

-I get that this is fun to do (and I'm also envious as this is a skill that I don't have).
-My implementations are a little more verbose and sometimes inconsistent, as my style has evolved over the years.
+I don't have that ability so my implementations are a little more verbose and sometimes inconsistent, as my style has evolved over the years.

-I've been going through the problems and solving them.
 My solutions are in a mix of Objective-C and C++ depending on what I was doing at the time.

 Recently I've started re-visiting my old solutions to see how they held up to the test of time and improving their implementations as